Exocist/ICON-1.45-WIP/README.md

+8/04/2025 - Status check added on attacks, thanks Kat from the chasm discord

 7/04/2025 - Relicts added

 5/04/2025 - Nearly two whole years since I worked on this.
 Updated for 2.0 playtest (missing Relicts) and foundry v12.